ezechuka/WeatherWhiz/README.md

 - Moshi

 ## Architecture :factory: :construction:
-WeatherWhiz uses MVVM [Model View ViewModel] architectural design pattern to have a robust, maintainable, testable, unidirectional flow of data(drive UI from a model) project which facilitates separation of concern.
+WeatherWhiz uses MVVM [Model View ViewModel] architectural design pattern to have a robust, maintainable & testable project which facilitates separation of concern & unidirectional flow of data(drive UI from a model)